JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 ```
 =IFS([@[Daily_Customer_Count]] < Segmentation!$F$4, "Low -performing", AND([@[Daily_Customer_Count]] >= Segmentation!$F$4, [@[Daily_Customer_Count]] <= Segmentation!$F$6), "Average", [@[Daily_Customer_Count]] > Segmentation!$F$6, "High-performing")
 ```
-After that I've created a pie chart and column chart to visualize the category for both store sales and daily customer count.
+After that I created a pie chart and column chart to visualize the category for both store sales and daily customer count.

 This plots is for Store Sales category:
 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/f3d8f2fe76077698edfdfc167746a2b0fa540613/images/Question%205/Segmentation_2.PNG" alt="Segmentation 2" width="800"
 </p>

-As you can see there is more average store sales than both low-performing and high-performing stores.
-This shows that in our dataset, it is more on about average stores.
+As observed, there are more average store sales compared to both low-performing and high-performing stores.
+This indicates that the dataset predominantly consists of stores with average performance.

 This plot is for Daily Customer Count category: